-Note: If you are using a WordPress Network/Multisite install (you’ll know if you do – you would have taken special steps in setting it up), then you’ll need to first set up the second site as a network – this is not done for you.
-The Migrator is designed to migrate between equivalent sites (i.e. normal install to normal install, or network to network), but not from one type to another.
+Note: If you are using a WordPress Network/Multisite install (you’ll know if you do – you would have taken special steps in setting it up), you’ll need to first set up the second site as a network.
+UpdraftPlus is designed to migrate between equivalent sites (i.e. normal install to normal install, or network to network), but not from one type to another.
 For multi-site you will also need the Premium version of UpdraftPlus.

 3. Import your backup files into UpdraftPlus

 Next you’ll need to upload your backup files into UpdraftPlus.
 There is more than one way to do this – you can use any way you like.